The Infrared Universe: Horizon--Coupled Thermodynamics

 where $\Phi_B>0$ encodes the export of baryon number from the exterior Hilbert space and $\Gamma_B$ is the compensating source term required to maintain a stationary exterior density.
 At the level of the full Hilbert space no charge is lost, but for the reduced exterior state a ``hole'' opens in the baryon sector.
 As discussed in Section~\ref{subsec:entropy-baryon-creation}, this depletion drives a thermodynamically favored re--equilibration of the exterior medium.

 The crucial consistency condition is not tied to any particular infalling worldline but to the horizon--defined factorization of the quantum state.
-Compensating baryons produced in the exterior sector must lie outside the cosmological causal wedge associated with the lost degrees of freedom.
+Compensating baryons produced in the exterior sector must lie outside the cosmological accessibility wedge associated with the lost degrees of freedom.
 This requirement follows directly from the open--system interpretation of $\Gamma_B$: the compensating charge represents degrees of freedom that were previously inaccessible to the exterior and must remain so with respect to the horizon that defines that exterior.

 It is nevertheless useful to phrase this requirement heuristically in terms of local observers.
 From the viewpoint of an infalling proton, local QFT remains valid and the horizon crossing is innocuous.
 Any compensating baryons that were causally accessible along the same worldline would therefore appear as a duplication of baryon number within a single connected causal domain.
-This picture should be understood as an intuition aid rather than the fundamental mechanism enforcing charge balance; the primary causal partition is set by the cosmological horizon itself.
+This picture should be understood as an intuition aid rather than the fundamental mechanism enforcing charge balance; the primary operational partition is set by the cosmological horizon itself.

 Once this horizon--defined separation is recognized, the infrared character of the entropy return channel follows naturally.
 Ultraviolet excitations---hard photons, short--wavelength particles, or local scattering processes---populate the same light cones and remain confined to the same local field algebra.
-They do not alter the causal partition of spacetime and therefore cannot implement the large--scale reorganization of accessible versus inaccessible degrees of freedom required by horizon--coupled equilibration.
+They do not alter the operational partition of spacetime and therefore cannot implement the large--scale reorganization of accessible versus inaccessible degrees of freedom required by horizon--coupled equilibration.

 Infrared geometric modes, by contrast, are tied directly to horizon--scale physics.
-Long--wavelength gravitons and curvature perturbations modify the redshift structure, the effective causal wedges, and the entanglement between interior and exterior sectors on mesoscopic scales.
+Long--wavelength gravitons and curvature perturbations modify the redshift structure, the effective accessibility wedges, and the entanglement between interior and exterior sectors on mesoscopic scales.
 Such modes can carry large amounts of entropy at small energy cost and are unconstrained by baryon or lepton number.
-They therefore provide a natural channel through which the exterior state can re--equilibrate while respecting both local QFT and the global horizon--defined factorization of the Hilbert space.
+They therefore provide a natural channel through which the exterior state can re--equilibrate while respecting both local QFT and the the global horizon--defined algebraic split of the observable algebra.